 Planning for Uncertainty With a GMP Contract

-The problem, not only with guaranteed maximum price contracts – but for every project, is planning for uncertainty.
+But even the best-laid plans — and estimates — can go awry.
+The problem, not only with guaranteed maximum price contracts but for every project, is planning for uncertainty.
 Since GMP contracts attempt to cap the total contract price, there needs to be some mechanisms in place to add flexibility to the project.

 If the contingency is built into the contract, there is still an opportunity for negotiation here as well.
 If the GMP is assigned per line item, the contingency amounts will likely be a percentage assigned to each task.
-Again, contractors and subs prefer lump sum contingencies.
-That allows them to spread costs among various line items.
+Again, contractors and subs prefer lump sum contingencies, since this allows them to spread costs among various line items.

 Customers will prefer to assign contingency percentages to each individual line item.
-The reasoning being, contingencies are typically where the customer can make some savings on a project.
-Unless, of course, the customer decides that any unused contingencies go to their contractor or subcontractor as an incentive to keep the project under budget.
-The power of negotiation!
+This is because contingencies are typically where the customer can make some savings on a project — unless, of course, the customer decides that any unused contingencies go to their contractor or subcontractor as an incentive to keep the project under budget.
+Negotiating a construction contract is a valuable skill!

 Although many times confused with contingencies, allowances are a way to plan for the known unknowns.
 Allowances are amounts that are set aside for decisions that the owner has yet to make regarding specific parts of the work.
 However, these costs are only to be used for material costs, not for labor, profits or overheads.